chiyodad/cbeams.github.io/_posts/2014-08-10-revolution.md

 At 90 minutes, talks at SpringOne are longer than most conferences.
 I'm glad of it; these topics are nuanced and deserve to be discussed in depth.
 And in case you're attending and worried that without code this talk will be too high-level and hand-wavy, don't.
 There'll be plenty of geekery still.
 Because so much of what's to be discussed is new, it's simply a requirement to go into a certain amount of technical depth before being able to explore higher-order implications.

 Many readers will have recognized the talk's title as a play on Gil Scott-Heron's [The Revolution Will Not Be Televised](http://lit.genius.com/Gil-scott-heron-the-revolution-will-not-be-televised-annotated).
 This is more than a convenient reference.
-The kind of revolution Scott-Heron was talking about was one that only happens with your direct participation:
+The kind of revolution Scott-Heron was talking about is one that happens only with your direct participation:

 > You will not be able to stay home, brother <br>
 > You will not be able to plug in, turn on and cop out <br>